rachelcluke/hygge-houseplants/README.md

 ## Wireframes

 I have used [Balsamiq](https://balsamiq.com/wireframes/ "Balsamiq") to develop my wireframes for my website.
 I initially created the mobile version and then the wireframes and then scaled it up for desktop.
-The website has 3 pages that are all scrollable and displays/hides sections with logic in lieu of having even more HTML pages to decrease inconvenient reloading of entire website.
+The website has 3 pages that are all scrollable sections with logic in lieu of having even more HTML pages to decrease inconvenient reloading of entire website.

 The wireframes are below: